praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-web-sdk-release-notes.md

 #### Features

 * Fixes an issue where AEP sandboxes on the XDM Object view displayed incorrectly.
+If, when using this version of the extension, an expected sandbox is not displayed in the list, the user should check with their AEP administrator to ensure access permissions are set correctly.

 ## August 5, 2020